-In December 2021, we also reported data from an analysis of a subset of 37 patients from the Phase 3 randomized trial of omidubicel at Annual Meeting of the American Society of Hematology, or ASH.
+In December 2021, we reported data from an analysis of a subset of 37 patients from the Phase 3 randomized trial of omidubicel at Annual Meeting of the American Society of Hematology, or ASH.
 The analysis was aimed at investigating the reduced infection rates observed in the study and showed that the omidubicel-treated patients had more rapid recovery of a wide variety of immune cells including CD4+ T cells, B cells, NK cells and dendritic cell subtypes.
-The robust recovery of the immune system provides rationale for fewer severe bacterial, fungal and viral infections in patients treated with omidubicel.
-Additional analyses are ongoing to further characterize the immune recovery following omidubicel transplantation.
+The recovery of the immune system provides rationale for fewer severe bacterial, fungal and viral infections in patients treated with omidubicel.
+In February 2023 we presented additional data at the Transplantation and Cellular Therapy, or TCT, Meetings of the American Society for Transplantation and Cellular Therapy.
+These new data focused on peripheral blood lymphocyte counts measured in correlation with time to neutrophil and platelet engraftment in omidubicel-transplanted and standard cord blood-transplanted patients.
+Seven days post-transplant, omidubicel-transplanted patients showed a robust reconstitution of a broad repertoire of immune cells, which correlated with successful neutrophil engraftment.
+These data support past findings that omidubicel stimulates faster immune recovery than standard cord blood and may also explain the lower incidence of serious bacterial, fungal and viral infections for omidubicel transplanted patients.